 There are two State Parks with the same name across the river from each other.
 One is in Minnesota and the other is in Wisconsin.
 I have walked the trail along the river on the Minnesota side in the past.
 I looked across to the other bank and saw people over there and wondered what it was like to be where they were.

-It was a cold day on Saturday.
-The forecasted high temperature was 3 degrees Fahrenheit (-16 C).
+The rest of this post is about a previous visit in February 2021: The forecasted high temperature was 3 degrees Fahrenheit (-16 C).
 Looking at the extended forecast it was plain to see that there is no time like the present.
 My husband had an errand to do in Dresser, Wisconsin so I offered to go with him if he was up for a cold weather hike.

 Both the Minnesota and the Wisconsin state park have interpretive centers where you can learn more about how glaciers shaped this land long ago.
 The Minnesota side has a roots-and-rocks type trail in the thin stretch of land between the road and the river.
 The Wisconsin side has its entire park between the road and the river which means you do not have to cross a highway to see all of it.
 From the interpretive center you can walk or drive down a winding road to the river.
 It was icy and I was concerned that our minivan would not be able to climb back up again, but it was fine.
 This is Wisconsin’s first state park.
 It has been here since 1900.

 We started our short walk from the parking area by the river.
 There was a section of open water on the river and it was steaming because of the temperature difference of water and air.
 Some large white birds were hanging out on the ice next to the open water.
 They noticed us watching them and started honking.
 My guess is that they were swans, perhaps they were snow geese.